 Being physiotherapists, we have read the literature and have 5 quick tips that are easy to implement and will get you back out on the trails.

-1. Do not run two days in a row
+1. Avoid running two days in a row

 The achilles needs time to synthesis collagen in order to repair itself!
 This can take 24-36 hours after a run or strength session!
 Try doing strength exercises and running on alternate days, giving your achilles time to rest.
 You can reintroduce running two days in row once the initial painful stage is over.